profread/community/PRIVACY.md

 ## What is the legal basis for processing the data?

-The legal basis for processing your personal data is your consent when signing up on Scrimba.
-The only personal data you share with us is the details you share in the signup process.
+The legal basis for processing your personal data is your consent when signing up on Scrimba.com.
+The only personal data you share with us is the details you submit in the signup process.

 ## Will the data be shared with any third parties?